ihsn/SDCPractice/sdcMicro.rst

 The maximum data size in *R* is technically restricted.
 The maximum size depends on the *R* build (32-bit or 64-bit) and the operating system.
-Some SDC methods require long computation times for large datasets (see Section 7.7 on computation times).
+Some SDC methods require long computation times for large datasets (see the section on `Computation time`_).

 Missing values
 --------------